-EPP and XLEPP are characterised by phototoxic reactions to visible light.
+The skin/cutaneous porphyrias are characterised by reactions to visible light.
 Therefore conventional sunscreens formulated to protect against just ultraviolet (particularly UVB) are ineffective.
 For all skin porphyrias, reflectant sunscreens that are based on titanium dioxide or zinc oxide will be more effective.
 This is because they cover both UVA, UVB, and visible light to a degree.
 In the UK, the SPF (sun protection factor) number tells you how effective the sunscreen is for UVB.
 The star rating (usually found on the back of the bottle, with a maximum 4 stars) gives a measure of the UVA protection.

 An example of a reflecant sun screen is the Dundee Reflectant Sunscreen.
+Dundee Cream is different to a normal sunscreen, as it is a large-particle-size reflectant sunscreen.
 If you haven’t already used Dundee Cream it’s worth a try.
 Ask your GP to prescribe it for you.
 Your GP/chemist will need to contact Dundee Pharmaceuticals, Ninewells Hospital, Dundee.
 DD1 9SY, telephone: 01382 632052.
 Dundee Cream comes in three colours: beige, white and coffee.

 UV protective clothing which you may wish to try can be found on websites such as www.equatorsun.com and www.coolibar.com.
-Although, many more high street companies are stocking UV protective clothing now at a reasonable cost.
+Many more high street companies are stocking UV protective clothing now at a reasonable cost.
 Try www.decathlon.co.uk or www.mountainwarehouse.com for some good options.

 The light that protoporphyrin absorbs is different from that which causes ordinary sunburn.
 Usually sunburn is caused by the shorter wavelengths of ultraviolet light (UVB), but in EPP the skin is more sensitive to longer ultraviolet wavelengths (UVA) and to visible light, EPP pain is due to violet light at 400-420nm.